Lucasc-99/NittanyBookstore/ReadMe.md

 <h1> Nittany Bookstore: a Flask/SQL Web App </h1>

-This was submitted as a final project for the Database Management Systems Course at Penn State.

 This project was made using Flask and Bootstrap.
 The backend was made using Flask-Sqlalchemy as well as raw SQLite.

 To run this project, make sure all the requirements (found in requirements.txt) are installed.
 Note that there may be some missing requirements depending on your system.